Half-round Garden Obelisks

 Flowering garden trellises to show off vases or statues

-The ‘Exedra’ Trellis is an unusual, half-round freestanding plant support.
-When covered with eye-catching climbing plants it becomes an attractive frame of flowers for vases or antique replicas.
+The ‘Exedra’ Garden Obelisk is an unusual, half-round freestanding garden obelisk.
+When covered with eye-catching climbing plants it becomes an attractive garden trellis of flowers to show off vases or antique replicas.
 The term ‘exedra’ comes from classical architecture and refers to a niche in which statues or sculptures may stand.
-Further down the page, a French drawing of an imposing treillage portal features two typical exedra niches with vases.
-Dating from the second half of the 18th century, the drawing is part of the permanent collection at Benrath Palace, near Dusseldorf.

 Rose, the Queen of Flowers

-In contemporary garden design, the ‘Exedra’ trellis is often used to divide up outdoor space.
+In contemporary garden design, the ‘Exedra’ Garden Obelisk is often used to divide up outdoor space.
 And planted with roses for that purpose.
 Of course, compositions with roses are a challenge for every gardener.
 The queen of flowers is not indifferent to her surroundings.
 She exudes pure elegance, sensuality, romance and tangible luxury – provided that she is both carefully chosen and cleverly presented.
-The Exedra Trellis creates a perfect stage on which this garden diva will be able to shine.
+The Exedra Garden Obelisk creates a perfect stage on which this garden diva will be able to shine.

-It is also possible to put the ‘Exedra’ to somewhat different use.
+It is also possible to put the ‘Exedra’ half round Garden Obeliks to somewhat different use.
 When attached to a wall with the curve facing outward, it can support a voluminous mass of roses.
 Vigorous climbers often take up too much ground space and are difficult to control if grown directly on house walls.
-The ‘Exedra’ not only restrains excessive growth but is also the most amazing eye-catcher – with dimension and depth a truly remarkable trellis.
+The ‘Exedra’ half round Garden Obelik not only restrains excessive growth but is also the most amazing eye-catcher – with dimension and depth a truly remarkable trellis.